fwiko/social-scanner/README.md

 # Social Scanner
  A web app allowing users to check the availability of usernames on a variety of online platforms.
+I plan to refactor this and use NextJS at some point.

 ## Run